mit-rss/intro_to_ros/README.md

 The racecar Docker image already has a workspace installed called `racecar_ws`.

-If you are not using Docker to run ROS (e.g. using a virtual machine or a manual install), make sure to create your own workspace.

 Inside your workspace, create a directory inside `/src` named `lab1c`.
 Inside this new `lab1c` directory, create a new **Python based** (not C++ based) package (this means that the keyword **`ament_python`** will be in the command to create the package), named `ros_exercises`, which should depend on `rclpy`, `std_msgs`, and `sensor_msgs`.
 Your `ros_exercises` package should live in the